codatio/codat-docs/docs/guides/invoice-finance/inv-fin-decision.md

 ---
-title: "How the lending risk assessment works"
+title: "How the decisioning works"
 description: "Reference page with details on our decisioning logic, fetching data, and coming to a decision"
 ---